Verify file integrity with Sigcheck: a complete step-by-step guide

 • Copy: sha256sum documento_copia.bin

-By comparing them you get the certainty that the process (transfer, storage, compression) has preserved the integrity.
+By comparing them, you gain the certainty that the process (transfer, storage , compression) has preserved the integrity.

 Free graphical tools for all kinds of flows

-If you prefer a user-friendly interface, there are very efficient and lightweight utilities.
-Several work on Windows, Linux, and macOS, with support for multiple algorithms and extra features like comparing folders, checking catalogs, or generate lists.
+If you prefer a user interface, there are some very capable and lightweight utilities available.
+Several work on Windows, Linux, and macOS, with support for multiple algorithms and extra features such as comparing folders, checking catalogs, or generating lists.

 Recommended selection: